roytang/blog/content/post/2020/08/forty-two/index.md

 ---

-It's a bit ironic that in last year's post [I complained about an uneventful 365 days](/2019/08/forty-one/) and look what we have now (*waves hands around*).
-I hope I didn't jinx 2020.

----

 I've actually written quite a few of these [birthday posts](/tags/birthday/) by now, though not as regularly as I'd have liked.
 I read through a few of them to help me decide what to write for today (didn't really help).
 My favorite has to be the one with [thirty eight lessons I’ve learned through the years](/2016/08/thirty-eight/).

 ---